 Scotland has a distinct demographic challenge.
-Over the next 25 years, Scotland's population is expected to decrease by 1.5 per cent compared with the growth of 5.8 per cent across the UK.2.
-Scotland is the only UK nation with a projected decline in the population.
+Over the next 25 years, Scotland's population is expected to decrease by 1.5 per cent compared with the growth of 5.8 per cent across the UK.2 Scotland is the only UK nation with a projected decline in population.

-By 2045, the number of people of pensionable age in Scotland is expected to increase by 21 per cent, whilst the working-age population (WAP) is projected to decline by two per cent and the number of children (0-15 years) is expected to fall by 22 per cent.
-Analysis of this data shows that the decline in WAP has been mitigated by the increase in pensionable age.
+By 2045, the number of people of pensionable age in Scotland is expected to increase by 21 per cent, whilst the working-age population (WAP)3 is projected to decline by two per cent and the number of children (0-15 years) is expected to fall by 22 per cent.4 Analysis of this data shows that the decline in WAP has been mitigated by the increase in pensionable age.
 However, the absolute volume of people aged 16-64 is projected to decrease by 192,200 between 2020 and 2045.
-Across the UK, only Scotland's WAP is projected to decrease, whereas all other nations in the UK are projected to see an increase.
+Across the UK, only Scotland's WAP is projected to decrease, whereas all other nations in the UK are projected to see an increase.5

-As a result of the changing demographics, Scotland's dependency ratio is expected to increase by one percentage point from 54 per cent in 2020 to 55 per cent in 2045.
-This means that for every 100 people of working age in 2045, there could be 55 people of non-working age in Scotland.
-Based on previous projections, there will be disparity by region, with rural areas expected to have the highest rates of dependency up to 80 per cent, placing additional pressure on public services and finances.
+Scotland's dependency ratio6 is expected to increase by one percentage point from 54 per cent in 2020 to 55 per cent in 2045.7 This means that for every 100 people of working age in 2045, there could be 55 people of non-working age in Scotland.
+Based on previous projections, there will be disparity by region, with rural areas expected to have the highest rates of dependency of up to 80 per cent, placing additional pressure on public services and finances.8

 Brexit and COVID-19 have impacted Scotland's demography.
-Specifically, population growth between 2019 and 2020 was the slowest since mid-2003.
-This was mainly due to negative natural change (more deaths than births) and low net migration rates.
-Net migration decreased by 44 per cent in 2019/2020 compared to the previous year, resulting in the lowest level of net migration since 2012/2013.
-Almost twice as many people left Scotland and moved overseas (31,300 out migration in 2019/2020 compared to 19,700 in 2018/2019).
-Overseas net migration decreased by 61 per cent, from 20,200 in 2018/19 to 7,900 in 2019/20.
+Specifically, population growth between 2019 and 2020 was the slowest since mid-2003.9 This was mainly due to negative natural change (more deaths than births) and low net migration rates.
+The overall net migration remained positive for 2019/20, meaning more people were coming to Scotland than leaving.
+However, net migration had decreased by 44 per cent compared to 2018/19, resulting in the lowest level of net migration since 2012/2013.10 Almost twice as many people left Scotland and moved overseas (31,300 out migration in 2019/2020 compared to 19,700 in 2018/2019).11 In 2019/20, the majority of people12 who come to Scotland from overseas were aged between 16 and 64 years old (86 per cent), with people aged 25 to 54 years old